-This 45-minute drill helps students learn 4 to write kinds of sentences.
+This 45-minute (or less) drill helps students learn to write 4 kinds of sentences.

-The aim of this guided writing activity is to reinforce and improve skills by reviewing existing knowledge and focusing student attention on 4 sentence patterns.
+This guided writing activity reinforces skills by reviewing existing knowledge and focusing student attention on 4 sentence patterns.

 - simple sentence